Alegg0/Alec_Bluestamp_Portfolio/index.md

 My starter project used the Arduino starter kit, and is a small trashcan whose lid opens when a ultrasonic sensor detects an object within 10 cm of it.
 When it triggers, a servo turns to the 90 degree position, functioning as the lid.
 The servo will remain in the 90 degree position until the object is no longer within a certain threshold.
 I used Onshape to model a box and a lid, and printed them out.
 I also routed most of the wiring inside the box for aesthetic purposes.
 For the circuit itself, I created a prototype on a breadboard, and after testing my code on it, I transferred the wiring to a protoshield.

 My project was programmed in the Arduino IDE, and involves a while loop that runs if there is an object within the distance threshold, checking every 100 milliseconds.
 If the while loop triggers, it triggers the servo to move to the 90 degree position, and then refreshes its value for the distance to the object.
 Once the loop stops running, the servo is programmed to return to the neutral position.

+Challenges
+I experienced some trouble while using the Arduino IDE.
+As I am familiar with other programming languages such as java and python, I assumed that the "output" window on the IDE was its console, so when I was looking for the values my code was supposed to be outputting, I couldnt find anything on the output.
+I thought that it was a software issue, so I spent a long time searching for a bug.
+However, I eventually discovered the "Serial Console", which was where my values were being output.
 # Code
 ```c++
 #include <Servo.h>